Comparison of analog and digital recording: Rumble

 Rumble is a form of noise characteristic caused by imperfections in the bearings of turntables.
 The platter tends to have a slight amount of motion besides the desired rotation and the turntable surface also moves up, down and side-to-side slightly.
 This additional motion is added to the desired signal as noise, usually of very low frequencies, creating a rumbling sound during quiet passages.
 Very inexpensive turntables sometimes used ball bearings, which are very likely to generate audible amounts of rumble.
 More expensive turntables tend to use massive sleeve bearings, which are much less likely to generate offensive amounts of rumble.
 Increased turntable mass also tends to lead to reduced rumble.
 A good turntable should have rumble at least 60 dB below the specified output level from the pick-up.
 Because they have no moving parts in the signal path, digital systems are not subject to rumble.

 Wow and flutter

-Wow and flutter are a change in frequency of an analog device and are the result of mechanical imperfections.
+Wow and flutter is a change in frequency of an analog device and is the result of mechanical imperfections.
 Wow is a form of flutter that occurs at a slower rate.
-Wow and flutter are most noticeable on signals which contain pure tones.
+Wow and flutter are most noticeable on signals that contain pure tones.
 For LP records, the quality of the turntable will have a large effect on the level of wow and flutter.
 A good turntable will have wow and flutter values of less than 0.05%, which is the speed variation from the mean value.
 Wow and flutter can also be present in the recording, as a result of the imperfect operation of the recorder.
 Owing to their use of precision crystal oscillators for their timebase, digital systems are not subject to wow and flutter.